April 13th, 2018

 Ms O’Sullivan, who has done extensive research in tree protection while living overseas, told The Green News that she was “shocked” to see the “severe damage” caused to trees.

-On several occasions over the past year, Ms O’Sullivan has raised her concerns with the Council that that this type of tree-cutting can cause damage to trees and put them at a greater risk of further limb loss or falling over in a storm.
+On several occasions over the past year, Ms O’Sullivan has raised her concerns with the Council that this type of tree-cutting can cause damage to trees and put them at a greater risk of further limb loss or falling over in a storm.

 In an email sent on 17 February 2017 seen by The Green News, Ms O’Sullivan told the Council that trees were “subjected to levels of removal at 70 per cent to 80 per cent removal of leaf-bearing branches”.